Find out when you need to charge VAT and at what rate if you supply food and drink for the purposes of catering or as a takeaway.

 - any subsidy you receive from the owner of the catering facilities (this subsidy is standard-rated and should include payments you receive to balance a profit and loss account)

-You must account for VAT on your supplies even if the owner of the facilities makes exempt supplies.
+You must account for VAT on your supplies even if the owner of the facilities makes exempt supplies (read paragraph 2.6 of this guidance).

 5.3 Catering provided by a catering contractor acting as agent

 Although you run the canteen, the food and drink is supplied by the owner of the catering facilities - your principal.
-The owner must therefore account for VAT on the supplies of catering or hot takeaway food (unless they make exempt supplies as in paragraphs 2.6 and paragraphs 2.7.
+The owner must therefore account for VAT on the supplies of catering or hot takeaway food and drink (unless they make exempt supplies as in paragraphs 2.6 and 2.7 of this guidance).
+The following explains how you should treat invoices, your fee and your profit and loss account as an agent.
+For more information regarding invoicing in these circumstances read the VAT guide (VAT Notice 700).

 (a) Invoices made out to your principal - if you buy goods or services for your principal and they’re invoiced to them, the supplier should send the invoices direct to your principal, who can reclaim the VAT subject to the normal rules.
 You should show a VAT inclusive amount against the purchase of the item in your profit and loss account.

 (b) Invoices made out to you - if you buy goods or services for your principal and they’re invoiced to you, you should re-invoice them to your principal and account for VAT on them.
 If you buy goods or services from unregistered suppliers, you will have to charge VAT where appropriate.
-You can reclaim the VAT on the invoice subject to the normal rules (see the VAT guide (Notice 700)).
+You can reclaim the VAT on the invoice subject to the normal rules (read the VAT guide (VAT Notice 700)).

 As long as you issue a separate tax invoice for these goods or services when you charge them on to your principal, you should merely record the VAT inclusive amount in your profit and loss account.
 But if it’s your normal practice to issue a single document to serve as both the tax invoice and the profit and loss account, you must clearly show the dual purpose of the document and keep the tax invoice details separate from the other information.